anujmtekyz/ai-model-pricing-dashboard/README.md

 ## Usage

+You can access the dashboard in two ways:
+1. Visit the live demo at https://anujmtekyz.github.io/ai-model-pricing-dashboard/
-Simply open `index.html` in a web browser to view the dashboard.
+2. Clone the repository and open `index.html` in a web browser

 Use the filters at the bottom to customize the view based on providers and cost ranges.

 ## Technologies Used